 Brussels Sprouts Cooking Tips

-The most important thing to avoid when cooking Brussels sprouts is overcooking, which makes them mushy and heightens their sulfur flavor.
+The most important thing to avoid when cooking Brussels sprouts is overcooking, which makes them mushy and heightens their sulfur aromas.
 Cook them until they are just fork-tender so that they remain nutty and sweet.

 Another tip to step up your Brussels sprouts game is to make them visually appealing.
 After boiling or steaming Brussels sprouts, drain them and then transfer them to a bowl of cold water for about 15 seconds, which will perk up their green color.